AyhamUs/vierastudy.com/README.md

 ## 🎯 Overview

-**StudyDeck** is a comprehensive, all-in-one study platform designed to help students maximize their learning potential.
-Built with a focus on productivity, organization, and effective study techniques, StudyDeck combines multiple essential study tools into one seamless, beautiful interface.
+**VieraStudy** is a comprehensive, all-in-one study platform designed to help students maximize their learning potential.
+Built with a focus on productivity, organization, and effective study techniques, VieraStudy combines multiple essential study tools into one seamless, beautiful interface.

-### 🌟 What Makes StudyDeck Special?
+### 🌟 What Makes VieraStudy Special?

 - **8 Integrated Study Tools** - Everything you need in one place
 - **Modern, Intuitive Interface** - Clean design that helps you focus